Procedure: Admission of under 18 international students

 - The University nominates the start and end dates of responsibility for welfare on the CAAW letter generated through PRISMS.
 The start date on the CAAW letter is the Saturday prior to Orientation Week unless a later start date is formally requested by the student in writing.
 The granting of a later start date for a CAAW is at the discretion of the Admissions Office.
 The Admissions Office inform the student that their existing visa obligations with regards to welfare arrangements are to be maintained until the new approved welfare arrangements take effect.
 The end date will be the duration of the CoE plus 7 days, or the student’s 18th birthday.

-- The Registrar, Student Life has the sole discretion in approving the welfare arrangements for students under the age of 18.
-The decision of the Registrar, Student Life on whether an international student meets the requirements outlined in this procedure and may be admitted under the age of 18 is final.
+- The Registrar, Student Administration & Academic Services has the sole discretion in approving the welfare arrangements for students under the age of 18.
+The decision of the Registrar, Student Administration & Academic Services on whether an international student meets the requirements outlined in this procedure and may be admitted under the age of 18 is final.

 Issuing a CAAW